thanasisn/SDR_trends_LAP/MDPI_submission_docx.md

 variability, and its relation to the local conditions.
 In this study, we examine the trends of SDR, using ground-based measurements at Thessaloniki, Greece, for the period 1993 to 2023, as derived from a CM-21 pyranometer.
-We reevaluated and extended the dataset used by Bais et al. (2013), we applied a different algorithm for the identification of clear-/cloud-sky instances (Reno and Hansen 2016; Reno, Hansen, and Stein 2012a), and we derived the SDR trends for the period of study,
+We re-evaluated and extended the dataset used by Bais et al. (2013), we applied a different algorithm for the identification of clear-/cloud-sky instances (Reno and Hansen 2016; Reno, Hansen, and Stein 2012a), and we derived the SDR trends for the period of study,